StiperskiIvan/searchRecomenderEngine/README.md

 - **Search Endpoint**: Allows users to search for terms and retrieve the top 10 most similar results using the TF-IDF method.
 - **Add Entry Endpoint**: Lets users add new entries to the database and recalculates the scores for documents.
 - **Status Endpoint**: Provides the current status of the API, including health checks.
+- **RAG-Answer Endpoint**: Accepts a question, retrieves relevant documents using TF-IDF, and generates an answer using the OpenAI GPT-4 model with the retrieved context.

 ## Installation